carissalow/rapids/docs/usage/quick_rule.rst

 Minimal Working Example
 =======================

-The following is a quick guide for creating and running a simple pipeline to extract Call metrics for daily and night epochs of one participant monitored on the US East coast.
+This is a quick guide for creating and running a simple pipeline to extract call features for daily and night epochs of one participant monitored on the US East coast.

 #.
 Make sure your database connection credentials in ``.env`` are correct.
 See step 1 of :ref:`Usage Section <db-configuration>`.